-Chania is a breathtaking city on the north west coast of the island Crete.
-The city is historically significant while remaining a hotspot for young and modern Greeks, making it the perfect vacation spot — Chania is a city with something to offer any traveler!
+Chania is a breathtaking city on the north-west coast of the island of Crete.
+The city is historically significant and a hotspot for young and modern Greeks, making it the perfect vacation spot.
+Chania is a city with something for every traveler!

 History of Chania, Crete

 Excavations near and within the city have revealed some of its history to modern day Greeks, and archaeologists have been able to find evidence of the city’s Minoan history as well as its more distant past.
-The modern day city lies on the site of the Minoan settlement named Kydonia, which acted as a namesake for the fruit quince.
+The modern day city lies on the site of the Minoan settlement named Kydonia in Linear B, which acted as a namesake for the fruit quince.

-The first era of Byzantine rule lasted from 395–824 AD, and then the city was briefly ruled by the Arabs for around a century.
-They renamed the city “Al Hanim” (the Inn) before it was retaken by the Byzantine Empire, who reverted back to calling the city by its Greek name, Chania.
+The first era of Byzantine rule lasted from 395 AD to 824 AD, and the city was briefly ruled by the Arabs for around a century.
+They renamed the city “Al Hanim” (the Inn) before it was retaken by the Byzantine Empire, which reverted back to calling the city by its Greek name, Chania.

-During the 19th and early 20th century inter-ethnic violence on Crete eventually led to the mass migration of the island’s local Muslim population to other Mediterranean islands or coastal cities.
-Mass conversions also occurred.
-The population exchange between Greece and Turkey in 1922 resulted in the deportation of the island’s last Muslim residents.
+During the 19th and early 20th centuries, after the island was liberated from Ottoman Occupation, much of the island’s local Muslim population moved to other Mediterranean islands or coastal cities.
+The population exchange between Greece and Turkey in 1922 resulted in the deportation of most of the island’s remaining Muslim residents.

 Best Beaches in Chania